fkirc/attranslate/README.md

 - The translation-cache saves time and cost because it prevents redundant re-translations.

 The translation-cache consists of `attranslate-cache-*`-files.
-It is allowed to delete the translation-cache at any time.
+It is allowed to delete a translation-cache at any time.
 However, to make it work smoothly, you should put your `attranslate-cache-*`-files under version control.

 ## Continuous Integration